 Routine can become boring so mix it up and try a different class at a different time of day.
 Like prenatal pilates at lunchtime instead of prenatal yoga in the evening.
 Or check out a different teacher.
-We have the best pregnancy yoga teachers here at Mother Nurture Yoga, so check out our timetable and mix it up.
+We have the best pregnancy yoga teachers here at Mother Nurture Yoga, so why not check out them all?

 5. Schedule it in